-With the financial markets in turmoil and the onset of a banking crisis unsettling the global economy, alternative investments are proving an exciting and rewarding alternative investment prospect.
+With a turbulent financial markets, alternative investments are proving an exciting and rewarding prospect for diversifying portfolios.
 Establishing an investment collection may well prove a worthwhile choice to generate added value in the medium to long term for those who want to combine their passion for wine with potential financial returns.
 We are well aware of your appetite for selections to facilitate your choices.
-So here is our first one of many!
+So here eight wines to start your first investment collection!

 The basics of a good investment collection